Pitmaster BBQ Catering in Gum Tree, North Carolina

 Pitmaster Site Read

 For Gum Tree, North Carolina, this section is about service fit.
 For school or campus settings such as Seaforth High or Perry W Harrison Elementary, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near Graceepoint Lutheran Chapel, the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+Near Graceepoint Lutheran Chapel, the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage